-The CDC is the lead agency for the CoC and hosts its planning process.
-The City, the CDC, and the City of Petaluma, the three HUD entitlement jurisdictions in Sonoma County, have designated seats on its governing body, the Continuum of Care Board (CoC Board).
-The CoC Board includes representation from the nonprofit, governmental, service provider, housing development, law enforcement, faith-based, business, homeless, and general communities.
+The CDC is the lead agency for CoC and hosts its planning process.
+The City, the CDC, and the City of Petaluma, the three HUD entitlement jurisdictions in Sonoma County, have designated seats on its governing body includes Leadership Council and a Technical Advisory Committee (TAC).
+TAC membership includes representation from the nonprofit, governmental, service provider, housing development, law enforcement, faith-based, business, homeless, and general communities.
 The CoC's 10-Year Homeless Action Plan and its annual submissions to HUD reflect the demographics, needs, and available shelter, housing, and services in all three HUD entitlement jurisdictions to provide a cohesive shelter system throughout the MSA.